matrix-org/matrix-spec-proposals/proposals/2545-emotes.md

 If there are collisions due to the same emote shortcode being present as both room emote and user emote a user could specify the emote source by writing e.g. `:room~wave:` or `:user~wave:`.
 Here the short pack name is used for room emotes, and "user" for user emotes.
+If a room pack does not have a short pack name and has a blank state key, then "room" is used.

 # Ideas
  - ???